vtex/php-connector/README.md

 This project implements the [VTEX Payment Provider Protocol](https://help.vtex.com/en/tutorial/payment-provider-protocol) using the PHP language.

-For the moment, only the payment flow for Credit Card is defined.
+For the moment, only the Credit Card payment flow is defined.

 The goal of the project is to verify that the [documentation](https://developers.vtex.com/vtex-developer-docs/reference/payment-flow) is providing clear information and to create code examples for the partners to use.